-The consequences of obesity go well beyond physical appearance.
-People who carry extra weight are at risk for heart disease, stroke, and type 2 diabetes, according to the CDC.
+Obesity is a chronic disease affecting 40.3% of adults in the U.S. alone.1 And its consequences go well beyond physical appearance.
+People who carry extra weight are at risk for heart disease, stroke, and type 2 diabetes, according to the Centers for Disease Control and Prevention (CDC).
 In one study, older adults aged 65-74 were found to have lower health-related quality of life scores due to increased body mass index (BMI).2

 While obesity is a serious issue in older adults, the good news is that it’s treatable.
 If you are living with obesity, you should know there is a treatment option that’s right for you.
-Treatment encompasses a range of interventions such as lifestyle and behavior changes, pharmacotherapy, and surgical weight loss procedures.
+Treatment includes a range of interventions such as lifestyle and behavior changes, pharmacotherapy, and surgical weight loss procedures.

-Medicare does cover some obesity treatments such as Intensive Behavioral Therapy and bariatric surgery, but it does not cover anti-obesity medications.
+Medicare does cover some obesity treatments, such as Intensive Behavioral Therapy and bariatric surgery, but it does not cover anti-obesity medications.
 Coverage also depends on what kind of Medicare plan you have.

-The Medicare Part B program recently took a major step forward in encouraging doctors and patients to view obesity as a significant health problem.
+The Medicare Part B program recently took a major step forward in encouraging doctors and patients to view obesity as a major health problem.
 Through its Intensive Behavioral Therapy for Obesity initiative, beneficiaries with a BMI of 30 or higher can receive no-cost obesity screenings and behavioral counseling.
-These services must be provided by a physician, nurse practitioner, physician’s assistant, or clinical nurse specialist and may include:

-• An initial assessment to determine BMI
+- An initial assessment to determine BMI

-• A nutritional evaluation
+- A nutritional evaluation

-• Ongoing counseling to promote long-term weight loss through dietary changes and exercise
+- Ongoing counseling to promote long-term weight loss through dietary changes and exercise

 With the Intensive Behavioral Therapy program, Medicare only covers appointments that take place in a primary care setting.
-If your provider refers you to another specialist (i.e. a registered dietitian nutritionist), you’ll have to pay for those services out of pocket.
+If your provider refers you to another specialist (i.e., a registered dietitian nutritionist), you’ll have to pay for those services out of pocket.

 Some Medicare Advantage (Part C) plans provide enhanced coverage that can support your weight loss efforts.
 These coverages may include gym memberships and subscriptions to fitness programs such as SilverSneakers® GO™—a fitness app designed for older adults.
 Certain Medicare Advantage plans may also cover healthy home meal delivery for a limited time.

 In cases of severe obesity (BMI of 35 or higher), Medicare covers bariatric surgery if it’s determined by your doctor to be medically necessary.
 In order to secure coverage, you'll typically need to have a qualifying BMI and at least one underlying obesity-related health condition, such as diabetes or heart disease.
-You must also show that you've tried to lose weight in the past through dieting or exercise and have been unsuccessful.
+You must also show you've tried to lose weight in the past through dieting or exercise and have been unsuccessful.

 The types of bariatric surgery covered by Medicare include:

-• Sleeve gastrectomy
+- Sleeve gastrectomy

-• Adjustable gastric banding
+- Adjustable gastric banding

-• Vertical gastric banding
+- Vertical gastric banding

-• Roux-en-Y gastric bypass
+- Roux-en-Y gastric bypass

-• Biliopancreatic diversion with duodenal switch
+- Biliopancreatic diversion with duodenal switch

 Some bariatric procedures are specifically excluded by Medicare, such as open sleeve gastrectomy and gastric balloon.
 It's important to know that even with a covered bariatric procedure, you'll still be responsible for standard costs such as co-payments for doctor's visits and unpaid deductibles.